dkoston/thedaywefightback/cloudflare.md

 ### ADD THE BANNER TO YOUR SITE

-Adding this app will automatically add The Day We Fight Back banner to your site on February 11th, 2014.
+Adding this app will automatically add The Day We Fight Back banner to the bottom of your site on February 11th, 2014.
+You can see a screenshot of the banner on an example website below.

+#### FAQ

+**When will the banner show up?**

+The banner will appear on February 11th, 2014 for all visitors of your website.

+**Do I need to enable the banner on the 11th?**

+You can add the app to your site at any time and the banner will automatically appear on the 11th.

+**What if I want the banner to appear all the time?**

+Choosing "Yes, Show my support every day!" as the option for "Banner Visibility" when setting up the app will make the app appear every day until you turn it off.

+**What if I am outside the U.S.?**

+The banner's functionality only allows you to contact members of the US Congress.
+However, Clicking on the "Not in the USA" link allows a visitor to sign a worldwide petition of support.

 ### BANNER SCREENSHOTS